quannguyen13/Manchester-United/README.md

 - This game contain 10 questions mainly focus to your knowledge and make a selection of answer in each question to earn point.
 The more points you earn the more prove of your knowledge to be a real true fan.

 ## GAME RULE
-&#x1F534; <b>Red Devils Spirit!!</b> <br>There is no turn banck or re-select once you hit next question and you only know your earned points at the end to determine that how much knowledge of yours.
+&#x1F534; <b>Red Devils Spirit!!</b> <br>There is no turn banck or re-select once you hit next question and you only know your earned points at the end to show that how much you love your club.